"The most powerful force in the universe." "The greatest invention in human history."

 "My wealth has come from a combination of living in America, some lucky genes, and compound interest," he once wrote.

-And if you take a look at examples of Buffett's portfolios, you'll notice he's mostly invested in shares that pay dividends, which offer another form of compounding.
+And if you take a look at examples of Buffett's portfolios, you'll notice he's mostly invested in stocks that pay dividends, which offer another form of compounding.

 My wealth has come from a combination of living in America, some lucky genes, and compound interest." — Warren Buffett